jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 Its functions include:

-* payload reception
+* Payload reception
-* data decoding and transformation
+* Data decoding and transformation
-* routing values to dashboard widgets
+* Routing values to dashboard widgets
-* presenting real-time process information to operators
+* Presenting real-time process information to operators

 After processing in Node-RED, the data is also sent to ThingSpeak for:

-* historical storage
+* Historical storage
-* graphical analysis
+* Graphical analysis
-* alarm-oriented monitoring
+* Alarm-oriented monitoring
-* additional cloud-based visualization
+* Additional cloud-based visualization

 This creates a two-level consumption model: